***Updated August 2021***

 *This post may contain affiliate links.
 All this means is that we get a small commission at no additional cost to you if you click through to the product.
 I don’t recommend products that I don’t use myself and LOVE!
 Please see our disclosure page for more details.

-(**This post has been updated for 2020 with some suggestions for helping during the pandemic.
+(**This post was updated during 2020 with some suggestions for helping during the pandemic.
+Some of those things may still be applicable to your area.
 Look for the green text underneath each section in parenthesis.**)

 In the movie, You’ve Got Mail, Meg Ryan’s character says that Fall makes her want to “buy a bouquet of newly sharpened pencils.”